 Junior Volunteer Program in Charlottesville

-If you'd like to apply, you must submit an application of interest by February 28, 2025, and attend a virtual mandatory information session.
+If you'd like to apply, you must submit an application of interest by February 20, 2026, and attend a virtual mandatory information session with a parent/guardian.
 The mandatory information session is required for all interested applicants to learn more about the program and see if this is a good fit for your summer schedule.
 Use this form to state your interest.

-The mandatory in-person information sessions are:
+The Mandatory Virtual information Sessions (with Parent/Guardian) are:

 You only have to attend one of these and must select a date when you complete the application of interest.